-Below is an example page from Webdoc displaying the detailed codebook information for the raw variable (and question) AB-1 MARSTAT.
+Below is an example page from Webdoc displaying the detailed codebook information for the raw variable (and question) AD-7b MARSTAT.
 The specific elements of the codebook are described further below.

-Elements of the Codebook
+Elements of the Codebook Entry for Each Variable

-Each variable in the public use files is represented in the codebook documentation with a page or entry containing all of these elements, which are described in turn below:
+Each variable in the public-use files is represented in the codebook documentation with a page or entry containing all of these elements, which are described in turn below:

 - Variable name

 - Variable type

 - Column locations

-- Ouestion text
+- Question text

 - Universe statement

 - Response categories and unweighted frequencies

 - Link to recode specifications, where applicable

 - Notes, where applicable